 The Basset is not a vicious breed and rarely bites.

 In 2003 in the Guinness Book of Records was recorded the Bassett Hound with the longest ears.
-Their length was almost 30 centimetres.
+Their length was almost 30 centimeters.

-According to Claudia Bouse she measured the ears of his dog after reading a newspaper article about a dog, who probably had the longest ears in the world.
+According to Claudia Bouse she measured the ears of his dog after reading a newspaper article about a dog, who probably have the longest ears in the world.
 When the book of Guinness World Records contacted her, she already knew that under her roof lives a world record breaker - Jack.
-Check Basset Hound puppies for sale